Image

 To do this, we have developed several engagement tools, and our favourite is arki_nopoly. arki_nopoly is an interactive board game developed to help citizens analyse, understand and discuss urban spaces together. arki_nopoly is adapted from project to project to ensure a unique result from place to place.
 Read more about arki_nopoly and the different versions of the game here.

-Co-creating spaces with the end users helps us establish more democratic and inclusive societies, and additionally builds a strong sense of ownership of these spaces.
+Co-creating spaces helps us establish more democratic and inclusive societies, and additionally builds a strong sense of ownership of these spaces.

 If you are interested in hearing more about our methods or want to work with us, don't hesitate to reach out!